KhaliqueN/Cancer_prognostic_EEIs/Exon-exon interaction network/README.md

 - That is, first execute the scripts within the subfolder "1-contact-based"
 - Then, execute the scripts within the subfolder "2-PISA-based"
 - Lastly, execute the scripts within the subfolder "3-EPPIC-based"
-- Within a subfolder, the scripts should be executed in the numberred order
+- Within a subfolder, the scripts should be executed in the numbered order